-IF I HAVE A QUESTION...
+If I Have a Question...
 Who Do I Talk To?

-- 1. If you have an issue concerning your child or someone else's, please direct these comments to the teacher.
+- 1. If you have an issue concerning your child or someone else's, please direct these comments to the educator.
 They are knowledgeable in child development and committed to confidentiality.
 They will be happy to assist you with any problem or concern.
 If a mutually agreeable solution cannot be found, they may suggest a meeting with the board. - 2.
-Issues concerning the program should be directed to the teachers.
-It is Rachel Duncan's role to coordinate all aspects of the program and ensure it is running smoothly.
-Please remember that when she plans the program, she does so with all aspects of early child development in mind.
+Issues concerning the program should be directed to the Pedagogical Director.
+It is the Pedagogical Director's role to coordinate all aspects of the program/curriculum and ensure it is running smoothly.
+Please remember that when they plan the program, they do so with all aspects of early child development in mind.
 Preserving the respect and dignity of all children is paramount in the daily planning and execution of the playschool program.
-Rachel respects your comments and concerns and is happy to discuss your observations. - 3.
+We respect your comments and concerns and is happy to discuss your observations. - 3.
 Issues concerning your volunteer position should be addressed to the Volunteer Coordinator.
 If your role is not suitable or you need more information, please discuss this with her as soon as possible.
 The teacher may also make suggestions or requests from time to time. - 4.
 Issues concerning your Lucky Duck days should be directed to the parent help position this is another volunteer parent role.
 Please remember that it is your responsibility to find a replacement if you are not able to be Lucky Duck on your day.
-The school must have the proper adult / child ratio to operate within licensing guidelines. - 5.
-Issues concerning the finances of the playschool should be addressed to Treasurer.
+The school must have the proper adult / child ratio to operate within licensing guidelines. - Issues concerning the finances of the playschool should be addressed to the Treasurer.
 They are the person to see if you need to submit a receipt for reimbursement for supplies or other money spent for the school, as well as any other financial concerns. - 6.
 Issues concerning registration should be addressed to the Registrar or any member of the board. - 7.
-Issues concerning the policies and procedures of the playschool may be directed to President or Program Director. - 8.
+Issues concerning the policies and procedures of the playschool may be directed to the President or Administrative Director.

 All board members are approachable and committed to the smooth running of the school.
 Please remember that board members are parent volunteers.
-Together with the support and dedication of parents and teachers, we can make Rosedale Playschool a great place for children to grow and learn.
+Together with the support and dedication of parents and educators, we can make Rosedale Playschool a great place for children to grow and learn.